ankitects/anki-manual/src/deck-options.md

   above, you can manually [reposition](https://docs.ankiweb.net/browsing.html#cards) cards in different ways.

+- Deck, then random notes: gathers cards from each deck in order, starting from the top.
+  Cards from each deck are gathered randomly.

 - Ascending position: gathers cards by ascending position (due #), which is typically the oldest-added first.